 Learn more about some of the Institute's current projects, events, and initiatives by reading our current newsletter.
 We are particularly proud of our advocacy program at the Jeremiah Burke High School in Dorchester, MA.
-This pilot program matched BC Master's in Mental Health Counseling students with high school students to help provide each student with a voice and to help them to identity barriers to their success This is the second year of our successful program; read more about it on pages 4-5 of our newsletter.
+This program matched BC Master's in Mental Health Counseling students with high school students to help provide each student with a voice and to help them to identity barriers to their success This is the third year of our successful program; read more about it on page 3 of our newsletter.

 Supreme Court Ruling